Kasiastw/BoardScore/README.md

 # Football World Cup Score Board

-It is the simple implementation that follows the requirements:
+It is the simple implementation (without RestApi ) that follows the requirements:

 1) When the game starts, it should capture (being initial score 0-0):
   * home team